 Eligibility Criteria for an NPS Account

 National Pension System (NPS) accounts can only be opened by Indian citizens including the NRIs aged between 18 to 65 years.

 Can I have more than one NPS account?

-No, multiple NPS accounts for a single individual are not allowed.
+No, multiple National Pension System (NPS) accounts for a single individual are not allowed.
 There is no need of opening multiple NPS accounts as NPS accounts are portable via the PRAN.

-How and where can I open a NPS account?
+How and where can I open an NPS account?